 Heavy-Duty Alternative Fuel and Advanced Vehicle Purchase Vouchers

-The New York State Energy Research and Development Authority (NYSERDA) provides incentives for all-electric and hydrogen fuel cell electric trucks and buses.
-Incentives are released on a staggered schedule and are distributed based on the following criteria:
+The New York State Energy Research and Development Authority (NYSERDA) Truck Voucher Incentive Program provides incentives for three funding tracks: all-electric and hydrogen fuel cell class 3 through 8 zero emission vehicles, non-road electric equipment, and transit buses.
+Incentives are released on a staggered schedule and depend on funding available for each track.

-Eligible vehicles must be in operation 80% of the time and for a minimum of five years.
-School buses may only receive the maximum funding amount if the vehicle is domiciled within half a mile of a disadvantaged community.
 Additional terms and conditions apply.
 For more information, including voucher availability and vehicle eligibility, see the NYSERDA New York Truck Voucher Incentive Program website.

 Vehicle Emissions Reduction and Electric Vehicle (EV) Charging Station Project Funding

-The New York State Department of Environmental Conservation (NYSEDEC) provides funding for diesel vehicle replacement projects detailed in the Clean Transportation NY Beneficiary Mitigation Plan (Plan).
+The New York State Department of Environmental Conservation (NYSDEC) provides funding for diesel vehicle replacement projects detailed in the Clean Transportation NY Beneficiary Mitigation Plan (Plan).
 The projects are funded by New York’s portion of the Volkswagen (VW) Environmental Mitigation Trust.
 The Plan provides funding for the replacement or repower of diesel medium- and heavy-duty vehicles, including Class 8 local freight or port drayage trucks, Class 4-8 school, shuttle, or transit buses, and Class 4-7 local freight trucks.
-The Plan also provides funding for the all-electric repower or replacement of airport ground support equipment, forklifts, and port cargo handling equipment, as well as light-duty EV charging stations.
-For more information, including the funding opportunity list and funding priorities, see the NYSDEC VW Funding for Diesel Replacement and EV Charging Station Projects website.
+The Plan also provides funding for the all-electric repower or replacement of airport ground support equipment, forklifts, and port cargo handling equipment, as well as light-duty EV chargers.
+For more information, including the funding opportunity list and funding priorities, see the NYSDEC VW Funding for Diesel Replacement and EV Charging Station Projects page.

 Zero Emission School Bus and Infrastructure Funding

 The New York State Energy Research and Development Authority (NYSERDA) New York School Bus Incentive Program (NYSBIP) offers point-of-sale vouchers to school districts for the incremental cost to purchase or repower zero emission school buses to meet state acquisition requirements.
 Eligible zero emission school buses include all-electric or hydrogen fuel cell electric school buses.
 Associated charging or fueling infrastructure may also be eligible to receive funding.
 Rebate amounts vary based on school bus and project type.
-Applicants located in underserved communities are eligible for increased funding amounts.
+Applicants located in disadvantaged communities are eligible for increased funding amounts.
 For more information, including eligibility and voucher amounts, see the NYSERDA NY School Bus Incentive Program Overview website.

 (Reference New York Consolidated Laws Environmental Conservation Section, Article 58)